10 Essential Questions to Ask When You’re Evaluating Residential Treatment Programs

 Why this matters: It’s hard to overstate the importance of family involvement in residential care.
 Your family has been impacted (and, in some cases, may have contributed to) the issues you are facing – and it’s important for both you and your loved ones that they are part of your treatment plan.
 The program you choose should be able to help your family members deal with immediate issues while you’re in treatment as well as prepare them to provide the positive support that will be essential to your long-term success.

-- Does your program provide treatment for dual diagnosis?
+- Does your program provide treatment for co-occurring disorders?

-Why this matters: Disease such as addiction, eating disorders, chronic pain, and mood disorders rarely occur alone.
-For example, an addiction may be caused by depression, or an eating disorder may be the result of untreated trauma.
-Dual diagnosis treatment addresses all of the issues that you’re dealing with, which greatly increases your ability to achieve long-term success.
+Why this matters: Disease such as addiction, chronic pain, and mood disorders rarely occur alone.
+For example, an addiction may be caused by depression, or disordered eating may arise from untreated trauma.
+Co-occurring treatment addresses all of the issues with which you are dealing, thereby increasing your ability to achieve long-term success in recovery.

 - What types of activities & amenities does your program offer?